pytorch/pytorch/docs/source/notes/extending.rst

          return torch.add(ensure_tensor(input), ensure_tensor(other))

-This version has a fast path for when both operands are ``ScalarTensor`` instances and also a slower path whcih degrades to converting the data to tensors when either operand is not a ``ScalarTensor``.
+This version has a fast path for when both operands are ``ScalarTensor`` instances and also a slower path which degrades to converting the data to tensors when either operand is not a ``ScalarTensor``.
 That makes the override function correctly when either operand is a ``ScalarTensor`` or a regular :class:`Tensor`::